HOME PAGE SEARCH

 B) Flower color

 I find that keys ask about flower color far too infrequently.
-Perhaps the omission is because flower color varies:
+Much more color information should be included.

 C) Basal leaves